 - Dental care

-- Eye examinations for anyone between 20-64 years old and cost of prescription glasses
+- Eye examinations for anyone between 20-64 years old and the cost of prescription glasses

 - Complementary or alternative medical treatments, such as chiropractor, physiotherapy, massage, acupuncture, or reflexology